quantumarmadillo/quantumarmadillo/README.md

 Ask where the signal is coming from.
 Ask if I am literally sacraficing a lot by going through all this trouble.
 Ask if I'm to only thread trying to keep Earth alive.
 Ask if I deserve a strawberry milkshake. ;)

+Ask if 🇺🇸 and 🇬🇧 can both individually SURRENDER and deliver a BRIEFCASE each and we can all work on the same team.
+And we can progress quicker.
+But you don't have to decide on every response. 🙂